oneTimePad/Interop/README.md

 Server-side code is at https://github.com/auvsi-suas/interop:

-  - Pleae clone to seperate directory, never push that here
+  - Please clone to seperate directory, never push that here

 Task 1: